yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 Thus, their algorithm uses gradient descent to train the weights, where the $E_{P(\zeta | \theta)}[f]$ is approximated by the feature count of the optimized trajectory.

-The algorithm we used in our projects is similar to [Optimization IRL][Opt-IRL], by approximating the expected feature count $E_{P(\zeta | \theta)}[f]$ with an averaged feature count from a bunch of sampled trajectories.
+The algorithm we used in our projects is similar to [^Opt-IRL], by approximating the expected feature count $E_{P(\zeta | \theta)}[f]$ with an averaged feature count from a bunch of sampled trajectories.
 Human priories are integrated into the trajectory sampler so that the sampler covers the space of high probability trajectories.
 I might introduce more here after the paper get published ^_^.

 ## Background understanding